Table of Contents

 Application of Basic Probability for Solving Genetics’ Problems

 Probability is the likely frequency of an event to occur over the series of possibilities or it is quantifying likelihood of an event to occur.
-If an event doesn’t occur, probability is 0, while if it can occur probability is equal to 1, i.e., there is a 100 % chance of an event to occur.
-For an uncertain event which may or may not occur, value of probability is between 0 and 1.
+If an event doesn’t occur, probability is 0, while if it will occur probability is equal to 1, i.e., there is a 100 % chance of an event to occur.
+For an uncertain event which may or may not occur, the value of probability is between 0 and 1.

-According to the hypothesis put forth by Mendel, passing of allele to the gamete is random, i.e., chance of both alleles entering any gamete is equal.
+According to the hypothesis put forth by Mendel, passing of an allele to the gamete is random, i.e., chance of both alleles entering any gamete is equal.
 Moreover, post-fertilization combination of gametes is also made at random.

 The concept of probability plays a major role in Mendelian genetics due to randomness of the hereditary events.
 Combinations are mostly of the following two types: